The best of Coolangatta, including places to stay, where to eat, and things to do.

 Walking south, Coolangatta beach becomes Greenmount beach which leads into a headland breaking the sandy beachfront.
-On top of the hill is a wonderful viewing platform and there is also a walking track around the base.
+On top of the hill is Pat Fagan Park featuring a wonderful viewing platform and there is also a walking track around the base.

-Continuing south and down the hill is the popular Rainbow Bay, a small section of beach featuring a surf club which then leads into Snapper Rocks, an area popular with surfers.
+Continuing south and down the hill is the popular Rainbow Bay Surf Club and a small beach which then leads into Snapper Rocks, an area popular with surfers.
 Continuing around the coastline you’ll find Point Danger, another rising headland again breaking the sandy beachfront.

 Point Danger was named by Captain Cook and today features a magnificent lookout providing 180-degree views along the coastline and out to the wide expanse of ocean.
 A memorial to Captain Cook is a feature of Point Danger along with walking track, grassed areas and sheltered tables for picnics at the popular spot.

 Continuing south, and down the hill now, is Duranbah Beach which is a hugely popular spot with surfers.
-There are two parks at either end of Duranbah, the northerly one featuring barbecues and sheltered seating and at south end a grassed area and kids playground.
+There are two parks at either end of Duranbah, the northerly one featuring barbecues and sheltered seating and at the southern end, a grassed area and kids playground.

-Many hold the Coolangatta-Tweed area in a higher regard than the well promoted Surfers Paradise, simply due to its super-relaxed atmosphere and scenic beauty.
+Many hold the Coolangatta-Tweed area in higher regard than the well-promoted Surfers Paradise, simply due to its super-relaxed atmosphere and scenic beauty.

 Along the Esplanade you’ll find plenty of food outlets to suit a variety of tastes including coffee shops, major fast food outlets, cafes and restaurants along with healthy options all offering sit down areas with views out across the foreshore and ocean.

-On the Tweed Heads side there is the popular Twin Towns Services Club (http://www.twintowns.com.au) which offers a variety of live entertainment to suit all age groups along with bars, restaurants and gaming machines.
-Just past Twin Towns is the main shopping centre which features a host of major retailers including a Coles and Woolworths supermarkets, more on that in the shopping section.
+On the Tweed Heads side, there is the popular Twin Towns Services Club which offers a variety of live entertainment to suit all age groups along with bars, restaurants and gaming machines.
+Just past Twin Towns is Tweed City shopping centre which features a host of major retailers including a Coles and Woolworths supermarkets, more on that in the shopping section.

 Places to Stay in Coolangatta